-The 3rd Enabling Masterplan 2017-2021 (3EM), the country’s roadmap for the disability sector, defines an inclusive society as one where persons with disabilities are recognized, empowered and given every opportunity to be integral and contributing members of the society.
-There is no formal definition of inclusive education as the spirit and objectives for an inclusive society extends across the education system.
+The 2017–21 3rd Enabling Masterplan (3EMP), the country’s roadmap for the disability sector, defines an inclusive society as one in which persons with disabilities are recognized, empowered and given every opportunity to be integral and contributing members of the society.
+There is no formal definition of inclusive education as the spirit and objectives for an inclusive society extend across the education system.

-Developed by the Ministry of Education in collaboration with the health sector and Social Service Agencies (SSAs), the 2018 Professional Practice Guidelines (PPG) defines special educational needs (SEN) as a condition arising from an interaction between the student’s “strengths and weaknesses, the level of support available in the environment, and the appropriateness of the education being provided”.
-Students are considered to have SEN, when they (a) have a disability; and (b) display difficulties in learning or accessing educational facilities as compared to majority of peers of the same age, or impairments in terms of social, academic, physical or sensory functioning; and (c) require different and/or additional resources beyond what is conventionally available.
+Developed by the Ministry of Education in collaboration with the health sector and social service agencies, the 2018 Professional Practice Guidelines define ‘special educational needs’ as a condition arising from an interaction between the student’s ‘strengths and weaknesses, the level of support available in the environment, and the appropriateness of the education being provided’.
+Students are considered to have special education needs when they (a) have a disability; and (b) display difficulties in learning or accessing educational facilities as compared to the majority of peers of the same age, or display impairments in terms of social, academic, physical or sensory functioning; and (c) require different and/or additional resources beyond what is conventionally available.

-The government funds a range of early intervention (EI) programmes for children with DN.
-Early intervention programmes cater to children with mild to moderate DN are provided in regular preschools.
+The government funds a range of early intervention programmes for children with developmental needs.
+Early intervention programmes catering for children with mild to moderate developmental needs are provided in regular preschools via the following programmes:

-- The Learning Support (LS) and Development Support (DS) programmes cater to children with learning and mild DN, are currently offered at about 550 preschools.
+- The Learning Support and Development Support programmes cater for children with learning and mild developmental needs and are currently offered at about 550 preschools.

 - The Development Support Plus (DS-Plus) programme has been providing more intensive support since July 2019 and is expected to be rolled out to more preschools over time.

-Children with moderate to severe DN are supported by the Early Intervention Programme for Infants and Children (EIPIC), which is provided at EI centres.
-There are currently 21 EI centres operating in Singapore, run by 10 Social Service Agencies (SSAs).
+Children with moderate to severe developmental needs are supported by the Early Intervention Programme for Infants and Children (EIPIC), which is provided at EI centres.
+There are currently 21 EI centres operating in Singapore, run by 10 social service agencies.
 The majority of these children attend both EIPIC and preschools.
-Some preschools also cater to these children in an inclusive setting.
+Some preschools also cater for these children in an inclusive setting.

-- Students with SEN with the cognitive abilities and adaptive skills to access the national curriculum and learn in large-group settings receive education in mainstream schools.
+- Students with the cognitive abilities and adaptive skills to access the national curriculum and learn in large-group settings receive education in mainstream schools.
 For students with moderate-to-profound visual impairment and hearing loss, special resources and specifically trained teachers cater for their needs in seven mainstream schools.
-More than 80% of students with SEN access their learning in inclusive classroom settings which can be found in all mainstream schools.
+More than 80% of students with special education needs access their learning in inclusive classroom settings, which can be found in all mainstream schools.

-- Currently, up to 20% of students requiring more specialized and intensive support for their SEN are educated in government-funded Special Education (SPED) schools.
-These 19 SPED schools are run by 12 SSAs with decades of experience in specialized support for students with specific disabilities.
+- Currently, up to 20% of students requiring more specialized and intensive support are educated in government-funded special education (SPED) schools.
+These 19 SPED schools are run by 12 social service agencies with decades of experience in specialized support for students with specific disabilities.

 Early identification, screening and assessment